Utappia/uCareSystem/README.md

 	License: GPL3 (http://www.gnu.org/licenses/gpl.html)
 	Author : Salih Emin
 	Email  : salih-(a)-utappia.org
-	Date   : 08-09-2024 (first release 19-02-2009)
+	Date   : 07-10-2024 (first release 19-02-2009)
-	Version: 24.09.08
+	Version: 24.10.07
 	System : Ubuntu Linux and derivatives.
 With Deb, Snap or Flatpak.
 (Partial support for Debian and WSL2)
 	WebSite: http://utappia.org

-## Sponsors of the previous development cycle (v24.07)
+## Sponsors of the previous development cycle (v24.09)

 With version 24.06 of uCareSystem, I added a section to acknowledge the people who supported the development of the previous cycle.
-This addition was warmly received by the community, and I can't express enough gratitude to those who donated during the previous development cycle:
+This addition was warmly received by the community, and I can't express enough gratitude to those who donated during the previous (v24.09) development cycle:

+- P. Loughman (Thanks for your continued support)
-- E. Dennis (Thanks for your continued support)
+- D. Emge (Thanks for your continued support)
-- S. Slagle
-- M. Van Hoof
-- B. Breitfeld
-- Dom.
-Babic
-- L. Miller
-- St. Matsumoto
+- H. Karasoulis
-- C. Quimbay
+- D. Anastasopoulos

 ## Description: